deepanjana1107/manhattan/README.md

 	- Run query "UPDATE ways SET the_geom = ST_Force_2D(geom)"

 - Follow the further instructions in the PgRouting workshop from FOSS4G (http://workshop.pgrouting.org/chapters/topology.html) with chapter 4 (Create a Network Topology) and chapter 5 (PgRouting Algorithms)

 After following this instructions the network topology is implemented and together with the published layers on geoserver and the provided codes the application should work.

-## Client Side

-‘Manhattan’ => the JavaScript (JS) client application built in MVC style.
-It comprises the following important folders:

-- app: stores the relevant model, view, controller files
-- library: stores the relevant OpenLayers 2, GeoExt 2, and Ext.JS library files
-- resources: contain client application relevant non-JavaScript files such as images (of NYC), help files (map files) etc.
-- the php file (route_multiple.php) is contained in the manhattan/resources/php folder

-Apache2 (HTTPD) webserver that hosts the ‘manhattan’ application client on http://localhost:80/